Red Sox vs. Angels: Betting Trends, Records ATS, Home/Road Splits

 Red Sox vs. Angels: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Hunter Renfroe and Rafael Devers will be among the stars on display when the Los Angeles Angels face the Boston Red Sox on Saturday at 4:10 PM ET, at Fenway Park.
+Rafael Devers and the Boston Red Sox will try to defeat Mike Trout and the Los Angeles Angels at Fenway Park on Sunday at 1:35 PM ET.

-The Angels are -115 moneyline favorites in this matchup with the Red Sox (-105).
-The total for the contest is set at 9.5 runs.
+The favored Red Sox have -120 moneyline odds to win against the underdog Angels, who are listed at +100.
+The over/under for the game is set at 9.5 runs.

 Red Sox vs. Angels Odds & Info